Divine-Star-Software/DivineVoxelEngine/divinevoxel/magic/README.md

 ---

-The core of Divine Voxel Engine.
-Contains abstract interfaces and utils.
+A plugin for Divine Voxel Engine for working with Magic Voxel files and styled worlds.